 What Level of Education Do You Need to Become a Speech-Language Pathologist?

-It is expected that you will hold a master’s degree as a minimum level of education if you’re hoping to become a speech-language pathologist.
-While not every SLP master’s degree will require a bachelor’s degree from a related area, there are certain prerequisites for admission in terms of the college courses you have taken previously.
+You need a master’s degree to become a speech-language pathologist.
+While not every SLP master’s degree requires a bachelor’s degree in a related area, there are certain prerequisites for admission in terms of the college courses you have taken previously.

 In the accredited online colleges that we’ve referenced in this article, you will notice that there are programs designed to fill any knowledge gaps that you may have.
 In some cases, you can complete a college program comprising just six or seven key courses that could see you progressing from a humanities bachelor’s degree to an SLP master’s program, for example.

-Bear in mind, however, that if you have no previous clinical experience, you’ll need to find a course that ensures you meet the minimum clinical experience requirements that are specified by the ASHA.
-Without meeting this criterion, you won’t be eligible to apply for certification, regardless of your prior studies.
+However, if you have no previous clinical experience, you’ll need to find a program that ensures you meet the minimum clinical experience requirements specified by the ASHA.
+Without satisfying this criterion, you won’t be eligible to apply for certification, regardless of your prior studies.

 What Does a Speech-Language Pathologist Assistant Do?

-We’ve established above that speech-language pathologists require a master’s degree, but that doesn’t mean that they work in isolation.
-As a speech-language pathologist assistant, you’ll be working directly under the supervision of a certified pathologist by helping those who have communication disorders.
+We’ve established above that speech-language pathologists require a master’s degree, but that doesn’t mean they work in isolation.
+As a speech-language pathologist assistant, you’ll work under a certified speech-language pathologist’s supervision to help those with communication disorders.
 Therefore, you’ll work in the same settings, including hospitals, schools, and other clinical locations.

-You’ll work under the direction of your supervisor, which could include completing tasks such as record-keeping, screening new patients, helping pathologists to perform speech exercises with their patients, scheduling appointments, looking after specialist equipment, and maintaining confidential patient data.
-All of this experience can count toward eligibility to become certified if you pursue a master’s degree later on.
+You’ll work under the direction of your supervisor, which could include completing tasks such as record-keeping, screening new patients, and helping speech-language pathologists perform speech exercises with their patients.
+You might also schedule appointments, operate specialist equipment, and maintain confidential patient data.
+All of this experience can count toward certification if you pursue a master’s degree later on.